Rudy Giuliani ordered to turn over NYC apartment, 26 watches to Georgia election workers

 Freeman and Moss also asked Liman to order Rudy Giuliani to turn over his condo in Palm Beach, Florida, estimated to be worth more than $3 million.
 But that property is tied up in other litigation, with Giuliani claiming it should be exempt because it is his primary residence.
 Freeman and Moss have a lien on the Florida property.

-Liman said he would take up the Florida condo at a hearing set for Oct.
-28, and he barred Rudy Giuliani from selling the property or taking any action that would diminish its value in the meantime.
+Liman said he would take up the Florida condo at a hearing Oct.
+28, and he barred Giuliani from selling the property or taking any action that would diminish its value.

 After the $148 million verdict, Giuliani filed for bankruptcy, which froze attempts by Freeman and Moss to collect the award.
 But a judge in July threw out the case citing repeated "uncooperative conduct," including a failure to comply with court orders and disclose sources of income.